 We are awaiting a ruling from the federal district court in the Eastern District of Pennsylvania in this case challenging the constitutionality of the exclusion of Gender Identity Disorder (GID) from the definition of disability in the federal Americans with Disabilities Act (ADA).

 A December 2015 hearing in the case marked the first opportunity for the constitutional arguments for striking the transgender exclusion written into the ADA to be fully laid out in court.
-GLAD submitted an amicus brief and is providing ongoing consultation.
+GLAD submitted an amicus brief and provided consultation on the case.